Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 - pnpm 8.x for package management

-This way Claude doesn't have to "discover" each time, it already knows exactly how you want to use that tool.
-It's the difference between letting Claude explore vs. giving it a clear operations manual.
+This way Claude doesn't have to "discover" every time, it knows exactly how you want it to use that tool.
+It is the difference between letting Claude explore vs. giving it a clear operations manual.

-Both work, but one is much faster and predictable (and also saves you some tokens).
+Both work, but one is much faster and predictable (and you also save a few tokens).

-One of the most powerful—and least discussed—points of Claude Code is its ability to work within your real bash environment.
-This includes aliases, functions, custom scripts, and stack-specific configurations.
+One of the most powerful —and least commented— points of Claude Code is its ability to work within your real bash environment.
+This includes aliases, functions, custom scripts, and specific configurations of your stack.

-Claude can execute --help on any command, but outside of standard binaries, it's good practice to document your internal tools in a file like CLAUDE.md.
+Claude can execute --help on any command, but outside of standard binaries, it is good practice to document your internal tools in a file like CLAUDE.md.
 Real example:

 ## Custom Scripts